 For a while now, there have been limitations on what you could do in virtual reality.
 You could walk around the room, but you were tethered to a PC.
 Or you could ditch the wires, but couldn't move, and had to rely on your smartphone for power.
 Lenovo and Google are bridging the gap with the Mirage Solo with Daydream headset.

-For $399, you get a VR headset that is free of cords and smartphones that affords you limited movement by way of its integrated sensors and proprietary technology.
+For $399, you get one of the best VR headsets that is free of cords and smartphones that affords you limited movement by way of its integrated sensors and proprietary technology.
 However, VR aficionados looking for a cordless room-scale experience may feel the Solo comes up short, and the content options are lacking compared with the cheaper new Oculus Go.

 Great Scott!
 The Mirage Solo looks like something Marty McFly would be wearing in Back to the Future Part II.
 The bulk of the headset's body is made from matte plastic in a shade Lenovo calls Moonlight White, with gray and black accents throughout the design.